András Kállay-Saunders

 András Kállay-Saunders (born January 28, 1985), also known as Kállay Saunders, is a Hungarian-American singer, songwriter and record producer.
 He represented Hungary in the Eurovision Song Contest 2014 in Copenhagen, Denmark with the song "Running".

 Early life

 András Kállay-Saunders was born in New York City, United States to Hungarian model Katalin Kállay and American soul-singer and producer Fernando Saunders.
 He is a descendant of the noble Kállay family from his maternal side.

-Throughout most of his childhood years Kállay's father was touring the world and playing his music among legends such Luciano Pavarotti, Jeff Beck, Lou Reed and many more but every now and then Fernando would bring along his son to observe.
-His father would take him to Detroit and show him how it all started; the corners he sang on, places he played.
-By doing so, Fernando planted the Motown roots deep within Kállay's soul.
+Throughout most of his childhood, Kállay-Saunders's father was touring due to his music career, but Kállay-Saunders was frequently brought along to observe.
+Kállay-Saunders became particularly influenced by Motown during trips to Detroit, where his father began his career.

-In 2010 Kállay decided to visit Hungary to spend time with his grandmother who was ill at the time.
-During his visit in Hungary, he noticed a TV commercial urging talented singers to audition for the nations talent competition Megasztár.
+In 2010, Kállay-Saunders decided to visit Hungary to spend time with his grandmother, who was ill at the time.
+During his visit in Hungary, he noticed a television commercial urging talented singers to audition for the nation's televised talent competition Megasztár, which he ultimately did, beginning his music career.